-- a) Are the Locks defectively designed? - b) Are the Locks unfit for their intended use? - b.1) Did Kaba misrepresent the quality, characteristics and/or reliability of the Locks? - c) Did Kaba fail to adequately warn and/or purposefully conceal from locksmiths and Class Members that the Locks could be opened with a simple magnet? - d) Is Kaba responsible for all related costs (including, but not limited to, the purchase price of the original Locks, their loss or reduction in value, the purchase price of a new replacement lock, trouble and inconvenience) to Class Members as a result of the defect associated with the Locks? - e) Should an injunctive remedy be ordered to force Kaba to recall, repair and/or replace Class Members' Locks free of charge? - f) Is Kaba liable to pay compensatory, moral, and/or punitive damages to Class Members, and, if so, in what amount?
+- a) Are the Locks defectively designed? - b) Are the Locks unfit for their intended use? - c) Did Kaba fail to adequately warn and/or purposefully conceal from locksmiths and Class Members that the Locks could be opened with a simple magnet? - d) Is Kaba responsible for all related costs (including, but not limited to, the purchase price of the original Locks, their loss or reduction in value, the purchase price of a new replacement lock, trouble and inconvenience) to Class Members as a result of the defect associated with the Locks? - e) Should an injunctive remedy be ordered to force Kaba to recall, repair and/or replace Class Members' Locks free of charge? - f) Is Kaba liable to pay compensatory, moral, and/or punitive damages to Class Members, and, if so, in what amount?